Is it worth investing in XTZ in 2023? Will Tezos overtake crypto giants, such as Bitcoin and Ethereum?

-What Is Tezos XTZ And Is It Worth Investing In Tezos In 2021?
+- Is It Worth Investing In Tezos In 2023?

-Before we look into Tezos as an investment, let’s answer another fundamental question: “What is Tezos?”
+Before we investigate Tezos’s worthiness as an investment, let’s start by answering the fundamental question:

 What Is Tezos?